 Comparison of Logical and Physical Database Design

 In designing and presenting a database design methodology, you have to divide the design process into three main stages or steps also known as Database development life cycle.
 These steps or stages are:

 - Logical and

 - Physical database design (as studied in the earlier chapter)

-The phase prior to physical design is the logical database design which is largely independent of implementation details; such as the specific functionality of the target DBMS and application programs but is reliant on the target data model.
+The phase before the physical design is the logical database design which is largely independent of implementation details; such as the specific functionality of the target DBMS and application programs but is reliant on the target data model.
 The outcome of this process is a logical data model which consists of an ER/relation diagram, relational schema and supporting documents that depict this model, such as a data dictionary.